 Messy Church is a worldwide initiative to spread the gospel of Christ to children and their families in a friendly and informal way.
 It is an opportunity to let God’s word be heard to those who might not be able to get to regular Church and through the provision of a hot meal after the craft activities and story, is a way to ensure those who attend are both spiritually and physically full.
 A very popular outreach initiative for St Marks in Pennington, our Messy Church features an active congregation who are experiencing God’s teachings in a new and exciting way.

-We offer a two-course, home-cooked meal for those in our community who would like the opportunity to share a meal with friends.
+By invitation, we offer a two-course, home-cooked meal for those in our community who would like the opportunity to share a meal with friends.
 Perhaps family have moved away, friends have passed on and of course neighbours nowadays are happier to keep to themselves than socialise with those next door.
-It’s open to any, faith or not, and brings people together in a friendly and warm environment.
+It’s open to everyone and brings people together in a friendly and warm environment.

 Vegetable garden project

 Below the east window of the church, just past the memorial garden, is a small plot of land that has been given over to growing fruit and vegetables.
 The project has taken off and developed as more vegetables are shared out.
-Our aim is to increase our production so we can share the produce in the village.
+Donations for the produce are given to Basics Bank to benefit those in need in the parish.